vacp2p/rfc/content/docs/rfcs/35/README.md

 ### Protocol Payload Format

-Based on the specified `protocol-id`, the Waku2 message payload will encode different types of protocol-dependent messages.
+Based on the specified `protocol-id`, the Waku2 message `payload` field will encode different types of protocol-dependent messages.

 In particular, if `protocol-id` is
 - `0`:  payload encodes an [after-handshake](#After-handshake) message.